-LIT 115 - Introduction to Literature I 3 Credits
+LIT 115 - Introduction to Literature I - GT-AH2 3 Credits

 Introduces students to fiction, poetry, and drama.
 Emphasizes active and responsive reading.
-This course is one of the Statewide Guaranteed Transfer courses.
-GT-AH2 (Contact hours - 45)
+(Contact hours - 45)

-LIT 202 - World Literature After 1600 3 Credits
+LIT 202 - World Literature After 1600- GT-AH2 3 Credits

 Examines significant writings in world literature from the seventeenth century to the present.
 Emphasizes careful reading and understanding of the works and their cultural backgrounds.
-This course is one of the Statewide Guaranteed Transfer courses.
-GT-AH2 (Contact hours - 45)
+(Contact hours - 45)

-LIT 225 - Intro to Shakespeare 3 credits
+LIT 225 - Intro to Shakespeare - GT-AH2 3 credits

 Explores a selection of works by William Shakespeare.
 It focuses on careful reading and interpretation of the plays and poems, includes pertinent information about Elizabethan England, and examines formal as well as thematic elements of the selected works.
-This course is one of the Statewide Guaranteed Transfer courses.
-GT-AH2 (Contact hours - 45)